kubernetes-sigs/gateway-api/geps/gep-713/index.md

 For all policies rejected due the application of the **None** merge estrategy, the [`Accepted`](#policy-status) status condition of the policy SHOULD be set to false.

 The **None** merge strategy MUST NOT be implemented in combination with any other merge strategy.
-I.e., if the Policy CRD implements the **None** merge strategy, then no other merge strategy can be supported by the policy CRD.
+I.e., if the Policy CRD implements the **None** merge strategy, then no other merge strategy MUST be implemented by the Policy CRD.

 Policy kinds that do not specify any merge strategy and only support targeting a single kind, with [Declared target equal to Effective target](#declared-targets-versus-effective-targets), by default MUST implement the **None** merge strategy.
 (See the definition of [Direct](#direct) class of policies below.)